You’re never gonna find me in a gym!

 The more fitness is advancing and we learn about the human body, the more we’re convinced it doesn’t need to be that way.

 Listen to what Firas Zahabi, one of the smartest (MMA) trainer in the world, say about it in the Joe Rogan Experience.

 Repetition over intensity.

-It's cool if you love to kill yourself at the gym and lift heavy weight, but it doesn't need to be like that.
+It’s cool if you love to kill yourself at the gym and lift heavy weights, but it doesn’t need to be like that.

-Find something that you can do everyday, not something that you will do for 3 weeks before you lose your motivation and get back to your old habits.
+Instead, find something that you can do every day, not something that you will do for 3 weeks before you lose your motivation and get back to your old habits.

-The key is there.
-You need to find something that you're gonna do over and over.
+You need to find something that you’re gonna enjoy doing over and over.

 – Avoid Carbs and Sugar

 Counting calories, sticking to a healthy diet all the time and supplements seems like an impossible mission for me.

 And I’m not sure I ever want to try it.